A/B Testing

 2. Block A/B Testing Scripts via Query Parameters

-If your A/B platform is loaded through Google Tag Manager or any other script manager, you can use CheckView’s query string flag to conditionally prevent the A/B logic from running.
+If your A/B platform is loaded through Google Tag Manager or any other script manager, you can use CheckView’s query string parameters to conditionally prevent the A/B logic from running.

 How to set it up:

-2. In your tag manager or site script loader, add logic to skip the A/B test script when the CheckView parameter above is detected.
-Note you should use partial detection in the script tool since the test ID changes on each test run.
+2. In your tag manager or site script loader, add logic to skip the A/B test script when the checkview_test_id parameter is detected.
+Since the test ID changes on each test run, use partial detection to check for the presence of the parameter name rather than matching a specific value.

 This ensures that when CheckView runs its test, it always loads the default or control version of the site.